Process Safety Boot Camp

 Dennis C. Hendershot is a chemical engineer with 40 years of experience in process research and development, plant design and startup, and process safety.
 From 1970 until his retirement in 2005 as a Senior Technical Fellow, he worked at Rohm and Haas Company.
 He then joined Chilworth Technology Inc. as a Principal Process Safety Specialist (retiring again in 2009), and the Center for Chemical Process Safety (CCPS) of the American Institute of Chemical Engineers as a Staff Consultant.
 With CCPS, he has worked with the Inherently Safer Design Subcommittee, the Risk Tolerance Criteria...Read more

 John Herber joined CCPS in 2009 after a 33-year career with 3M Company that included positions in process and project engineering, production operations and corporate safety.
 In Corporate Safety Services, John developed programs for improving PSM systems across 3M’s global operations, including PSM metrics, Process Hazard Management policy and implementation guidance.
 As PSM consultant, John has performed audits, facilitated PHAs and assisted with PSM program development and training.
-John has a BS in Chemical Engineering from Purdue.
+John has taught over 80 RBPS Bootcamps globally and is a CCPS Fellow.
+John has...Read more

-David Hill, President of Practical Process Safety LLC, has over 30 years of industrial experience.
+David Hill, President and owner of Practical Process Safety LLC, has nearly 40 years of industrial experience.
 His careers range from Corporate Principal Risk Engineer for Occidental Chemical, Property Insurance Loss Prevention Specialist for Factory Mutual Global and Chief Engineer Officer for international cargo ship companies.
-His work experiences have taken him to over 85 countries.
-While working for Occidental Chemical for nearly 20 years, his responsibilities included developing, implementing, and applying process safety programs relating to mechanical integrity, hazard and consequence...Read more
+His work experiences have taken him to 90 countries.
+While working for Occidental Chemical for nearly 20 years, his responsibilities included developing, implementing, and applying process safety...Read more

 Jerry Jones, PE joined CCPS as a staff consultant in 2012.
 He has 40+ years of experience across industry sectors including chemicals, polymers, pharmaceuticals, and electronics industry materials.
 He has worked in process development and engineering, plant design, EHS, and process safety functions and supported manufacturing operations in over a dozen countries while an employee of Monsanto, SRI International, Raychem, and Genentech/Roche.
 He has extensive experience with the implementation of risk-based management systems including those for process safety.
 He earned BS and ME...Read more